Algebra with YASTN tensors#

 t=None

 .t (int | Sequence[int]) – charge carried by the new leg.
-If
+The default is

 None